 Painting

 Nylon can be painted, but requires careful surface preparation due to its low surface energy.
 Degreasing followed by light mechanical abrasion and a compatible adhesion primer are the standard preparation steps.
-Water-based primers are preferred - solvent-based primers must be verified for compatibility to avoid surface attack.
+Water-based primers are preferred - solvent-based primers should be verified for compatibility to avoid surface damage.
 Painting is used for colour matching, branding, and UV protection on parts with outdoor or cosmetic requirements.
 Note that paint adhesion on nylon is less reliable than on ABS or PC - test bond strength before committing to production volumes.

 Teflon (PTFE) Coating